 Application Service Views

 Explore provides two Service and Application dashboard views accessible through the Explore By menu.
 This allows you to review tracing data by application (all or grouped) and services by top level and breaking down their health by application.
 This helps you review the most active operations performed on specified applications and services.
-See Service Map Traces and Sumo Apps for more info.
+See Service Map Traces and Sumo Logic Apps for more info.

 Real User Monitoring